redhat-actions/push-to-registry/README.md

   </tr>
 </table>

+## Action Outputs

+This action produces these outputs which can be used for further processing in different Github action:

+**image-url**: Contains complete URL of the image which is pushed using this action. (e.g. `quay.io/username/spring-image:v1`)

 ## Examples

 The example below shows how the `push-to-registry` action can be used to push an image created by the [`buildah-action`](https://github.com/redhat-actions/buildah-action) in an early step.